Interpretability Guarantees with Merlin-Arthur Classifiers: Theoretical Framework

-as the set of data points for which Merlin fails to convince Arthur of the correct class or Morgana is able to trick him into giving the wrong class, in short, the set of points where Arthur fails.
-We can now state the following theorem connecting a competitive game to the class conditional entropy.
+as the set of data points for which Merlin fails to convince Arthur of the correct class or Morgana is able to trick him into returning the wrong class, in short, the set of points where Arthur fails.
+We can now state the following theorem connecting the competitive game between Arthur, Merlin and Morgana to the class conditional entropy.

 \begin{restatable}{thm}{minmax}[Min-Max] Let $M\in \CM(D)$ be a feature selector and let